 The second defining principle of an Evangelical concerned the right handling of the Word of God.

 When it came to the Bible, Evangelicals were conservative.
 An Evangelical regards the Bible as wholly the Word of God "when rightly interpreted."
 The central business of church, for an Evangelical, was the preaching and teaching of the Bible.
 Word centred ministry, in the form of expository preaching and small group Bible teaching, was the focus.
-Evangelicals sat lightly with denominational form, for they believed that the Kingdom of God is realized by the preaching and teaching of the Word of God, and not by institutional methodology. "'Not by might, not by power, but by my Spirit' says the Lord God Almighty."
+Evangelicals sat lightly with denominational form, for they believed that the Kingdom of God is realised by the preaching and teaching of the Word of God, and not by institutional methodology. "'Not by might, not by power, but by my Spirit' says the Lord God Almighty."

 Over the ensuing years, Evangelicals have found the Anglican Church an excellent environment for the business of nurture and evangelism.
 This involved working within a particular "reformed catholic" framework as defined by the Prayer Book.
 Although Cranmer had removed all that was "contrary to scripture", there was still the rest of the "stuff" of human devising.
 Yet, the "stuff" did not interfere with gospel ministry, in fact, it confined the excesses of pubescent youthfulness and male territorial marking, and so provided an excellent canopy within which to grow a people of God, and a brilliant platform from which to proclaim the gospel.
 So, Evangelicals happily lived with the compromise of a church within a church, of a gathered fellowship of believers within a defined institutional structure.

-Yet now, as the Anglican Church begins to falter, we Evangelicals find ourselves in confusion, no longer confident in the old methodology of a word-centered ministry within the framework of Anglican form.
+Yet now, as the Anglican Church begins to falter, we Evangelicals find ourselves in confusion, no longer confident in the old methodology of a word-centred ministry within the framework of Anglican form.
 Not only have we lost faith in traditional Evangelical methodology, we now find our once united cause divided.
 Even the "Evangelical right" is divided and in conflict.
 We see again the emergence of sectarian tendencies.
 The only difference today is that the "sectarians" no longer leave the Anglican church to do their own thing, they stay to do it.

 So, confusion reigns, not just in Anglicanism, but in the Evangelical party as well.